Plumsail/documents-docs/source/flow/how-tos/documents/fill-docx-merge-fields.rst

 In the first parameter *'DOCX document content'* we specified file content of the source document from the output of the previous action.
 Use `this link <../../../_static/files/flow/how-tos/Hiring%20Contract%20Template%20(merge%20fields).docx>`_ to download it.

 In the second parameter, we specified data in JSON format that will be used to fill merge fields.
 This is information about a sample employee.
-You can actually request this information from an external system with the help of another Microsoft Flow action.
+You can actually request this information from an external system with the help of another Power Automate (Microsoft Flow) action.

 This is our sample data: